wgarbaya/ParkingLotManager/README.md

 #### This project has been tested and compiled only with Java 8.

 ## Compile parent project
-If you what to use the Java API as a maven dependency please checkout the project is folder "parking" and run :
+If you want to use the Java API as a maven dependency please checkout the project in folder "parking" and run :
 ```shell
 mvn install
 ```